sjka/BugzillaMigrate/README.md

 (2.22 onward?) into structures suitable for programmatic upload to a new bug tracker; initally targeting GitHub Issues (v3).

-The script inputs values from environment variables and/or command line options.
+The script can be run in interactive or batch mode.
 If run with -i option, it prompts for the values interactively.

 Note that Github Issues API does not currently allow attaching files programatically so the script just prints its IDs and filenames.